SpartanJ/eepp/README.md

 **Audio Module:**
 -----------------

   * OpenAL audio engine with extendable file format support.
 Read and write support for OGG and Wav, and read support for MP3 and FLAC.
-Audio module heavily based on the SFML implementation.
+Audio module is based on an old version of the SFML Audio module.

 **Physics Module:**